LAION-AI/blade2blade/README.md

 ### What is Blade2Blade?

 Blade2Blade is a system that preformes fully automated redteaming on any chat, or classifcation model.
-By using RL, we tune an adversarial user prompter to attack other models and create user prompts that promote dangerous repsonces from the attacked model.
+By using RL, we tune an adversarial user prompter to attack other models and create user prompts that promote dangerous responses from the attacked model.

 Below shows an example of a Blade2Blade type system that attacks Good T5, a model that is designed to predict Rules of Thumb and safety labels from the prosocial dialogue dataset (https://huggingface.co/datasets/allenai/prosocial-dialog).